ziotom78/raytracing_course/tomasi-ray-tracing-03b.md

 -   It is necessary to go beyond *unit tests* and perform a test that exercises the entire logic from end to end.

--   A test on a complex function that calls already tested simple functions is called an *integration test*.
+-   A test on a complex function that calls simple functions is called an *integration test*.

 -   Specifically, our test must verify functionality on *little-endian* files ([`reference_le.pfm`](./media/reference_le.pfm)), *big-endian* files ([`reference_be.pfm`](./media/reference_be.pfm)), and also on invalid files.